CanonicalLtd/maas-docs/en/nodes-custom.md

 contents of `enlist_userdata` includes both user variables and initialisation logic.

-!!!
-Note:
-    Tempita’s inheritance mechanism is the reverse of what might be expected.
+> ⓘ Tempita’s inheritance mechanism is the reverse of what might be expected.
 Inherited files, such as `enlist_userdata`, become the new template which can then reference variables from the higher level file, such as `enlist`.

 ## Template naming